3 in 1 commodes which are waterproof can be used as a shower chair, but those which are not waterproof should not be used in the shower.

 - as a toilet safety frame around a conventional toilet

-A 3 in 1 commode was not designed to be used as a shower chair and as such most will have parts in them, if not the frame which will suffer form being used as a shower chair and, consequently if they rust, could cause accidents.
+A 3 in 1 commode was not designed to be used as a shower chair, and as such most will have parts in them, if not the frame, which will suffer from contact with water, causing them to rust, and could cause accidents.

-There are spring loaded buttons on the legs, the frame itself and all of the screws and little nuts and bolts, if they are steel or painted steel, may rust and break.
+There are spring-loaded buttons on the legs, the frame itself and all the screws and little nuts and bolts, if they are steel or painted steel, they may rust and break.

 So, while, as I said, a 3 in 1 commode is perfectly solid and can be sat on in a shower, the effects of water could ruin it, and make it dangerous to use.

 For clarity, a 3 in 1 commode is not a simple folding commode, which unfolds like a standard folding chair.

 The difference between a 3 in 1 commode and these simple folding bedside commodes, is that the simple folding bedside commodes can’t be used as either a raised toilet seat, or as a toilet safety frame, because of the way they are built.